pushvinder-16/TAMLE_Evaluation/README.md

 This project uses the `California Housing Prices` dataset from the StatLib repository, provided by Aurélien Géron.

-For a detailed walkthrough of the project, please refer to the book `Hands-On Machine Learning with Scikit-Learn and TensorFlow` by Aurélien Géron.
+For a detailed walkthrough of the project, please refer the Tiger Analytics documentation